umtakcn/EndtoEndDevOps/README.md

 First of all, we need to create infrastructure which includes servers, network and firewall rules.
 We will use Google Cloud Provider for this.
 You can get 300 $ free balance for 3 months.
 All you need is a new Google account.
 This is more than enough for this project.
 We will use Terraform to create servers, network and firewall rules.
 Since we need to create many servers and configure many things, Terraform script will simplify all these things.
 Let's start.
 First we need to create 2 different images on Gcp.
 On default, CentOS 8 images don't allow to ssh themselves with using root password.
 We can use ssh keys, but this will simplify things.
 Second image is for Ansible.
 We will install Ansible and take image of that.
 So after we execute Terraform script.
 Ansible will be ready to go for configuration management.
-We need to create a CentOS 8 image manually for one time and use these commands;
+We need to create a CentOS 8 image manually for one time.
+Go to Compute Engine --> Vm Instances --> Create Instances .
+Select CentOS 8 and ssh into created instance.
+Use these commands;
 ```shell
 dnf update
 ```